 Let me apologize immediately for the poor photography, but I have a very good excuse.
 An all-out hanukkah latke binge is something I look forward to every year.
 I wanted to get myself on the outside of those latkes immediately, and you should actually be amazed that I stopped to take a picture at all.

 I’m a latke purist.
 Please do not darken my digital doorstep with tales of pumpkin-chipotle latkes or Thai-spice latkes.
-For me, a latke should contain: Russet potato, onion, egg, salt, flour, and be fried in a decent amount of oil, and then be served with applesauce and sour cream, and more salt.
+For me, a latke should contain: Russet potato, onion, egg, and salt and be fried in a decent amount of oil, and then be served with applesauce and sour cream, and more salt.

 By the way, and I’m not the only one who thinks so, the closest thing in civilian life to a good latke is an order of scattered and smothered hash browns at Waffle House.
 Ask for them well done.

 [Sidebar to the latke uninitiated: this is terrible!
 You must have latkes immediately!
 You are missing one of the world’s great foods.
 Call a Jewish friend and beg them to make latkes for you.
 Or follow the recipe below anytime.]

 We want the latkes to be as crispy as possible, and preferably served fresh from the frying pan.
 So the ideal way to do that is make them for, say, 4 people, or make them for a crowd but serve them standing up, spatulating direct to the diner’s plate.
 If that isn’t possible, the next best thing is to fry as many at a time as possible, keep them on a baking sheet, and quickly re-crisp at 400 degrees.